-How to Add a Content Warning to any Video For Free
+How to Add a Content Warning to Videos in 2026

 For violent or traumatizing footage shared on social media, content warnings or trigger warnings are needed, since these types of content can be severely harmful for audiences, especially those with related trauma.
 Add your own with this template.

-How to Add a Content Warning to any Video For Free
+- How to Add a Content Warning to a Video

 TL;DR: